katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 New project!

-- ~~python, php, wordpress, drupal, symfony, laravel~~
+~~python, php, wordpress, drupal, symfony, laravel~~<!-- .element class="fragment" -->

-- jquery... handlebars... angular... vue...
+jquery... handlebars... angular... vue...<!--.element class="fragment" -->

 ![](img/elm.png)<!--.element class="fragment" -->

 Note:
 - Usually projects have lead front and lead back - I was backend lead
-- Budget justify only 1 lead.
+- TICK: Budget justify only 1 lead.
 After discovery - no backend.
-- I'd been down the jquey, handlebars, angular, vue route and was suspiscious of js
+- TICK: I'd been down the jquey, handlebars, angular, vue route and was suspiscious of js
 - Not confident I wouldn't make a mess
 - Same time was playing with clojure and haskell and feeling like funtional was a safe / predictable space
 - TICK: Someone mentioned Elm